 You'll need basic documents to open an account, including a government-issued identification form, your Social Security number, and account numbers to get funds.
 Once your account is open, you must choose funds, stocks, or bonds.
 As long as you have earned income from work, you can open a Roth IRA and contribute to it.
 The exception is if your earned income for the year exceeds the limits set by the IRS.

+You can also transfer 401k to Gold IRA if you wish.
 The IRS sets an income limit on your ability to contribute to a Roth IRA.
 If you earn more than that limit, you won't be able to contribute to a Roth IRA.
 Different companies require different minimum investments, but most brokers or automated online advisors usually don't have a minimum to open a Roth IRA.
 Others will exempt you if you set up automatic monthly contributions.

 Since you can convert a traditional IRA to a Roth IRA at any time, you can contribute to the traditional account and then make an immediate conversion to the Roth IRA.
 Note that the contribution limit is for all of your combined IRAs.
 If you have a Roth and a traditional one, that limit is a total for both accounts.
 Now, every time you convert what's known as a Roth IRA conversion, which is the term for converting a traditional IRA or other tax-deductible retirement plan into a Roth IRA, you'll have to pay taxes on the amount of the converted balance.